(previously known as Neonympha adiante)

 The pupa is slender, and is mottled brown with two horns on the head.
 It is formed hanging head downward from a cremaster on the foodplant, and has a length of around 1.5 cms.

 The wings of the adult butterflies are plain orange-brown shading to dark brown at the margins, with an eye-spot on each hind wing.
 The undersides are similar to the upper surfaces, with each hindwing having an additional eyespot.
 The butterflies have a wingspan of about 3 cms.
 They fly just above ground level and have jumpy flight pattern, stopping at regular intervals to rest or feed.
-There have been times when we have seen Hypocysta pseudirius, Hypocysta metirius, and Hypocysta adiante flying together.
+There have been times when Hypocysta pseudirius, Hypocysta metirius, and Hypocysta adiante have been seen flying together.
 They are very difficult to tell apart in flight.

 The eggs are laid singly on the underside of a foodplant leaf.
 The eggs are cream and nearly spherical.